vadanrod14/RA.Aid/README.md

   Each stage is powered by dedicated AI agents and specialized toolsets.
 - **Advanced AI Integration**: Built on LangChain and leverages the latest LLMs for natural language understanding and generation.
+- **Human-in-the-Loop Interaction**: Optional mode that enables the agent to ask you questions during task execution, ensuring higher accuracy and better handling of complex tasks that may require your input or clarification
 - **Comprehensive Toolset**:
   - Shell command execution
   - Expert querying system